Harry Groener

 Harry Groener (born September 10, 1951) is an American actor and dancer, perhaps best known for playing Mayor Wilkins in Buffy the Vampire Slayer (seasons 3, 4 and 7).
+His accolades include a Theatre World Award, and nominations for three Tony Awards, two Drama Desk Awards, and an Outer Critics Circle Award.

 Early life

 Groener was born in Augsburg, Bavaria, West Germany, to an opera singer mother and a father who worked as a concert pianist, office clerk, and composer.
 He immigrated to the United States with his family at the age of two.
 As a teenager, Groener was apprenticed at the San Francisco Ballet; he went on to attend the University of Washington's School of Drama, graduating in 1976.